cocallaw/cocallaw.github.io-build/_posts/2025-06-16-Deploying-AVD-with-Bicep.md

 az deployment group create \
   --resource-group <resource-group-name> \
   --template-file main.bicep \
-  --parameters @main.bicepparam
+  --parameters main.bicepparam
 ```

 The `main.bicep` file internally calls the `token.bicep` module and injects the token into the session host configuration as part of the DSC extension setup.

 ## Conclusion

 These Bicep templates simplify and secure the deployment of Azure Virtual Desktop environments.
-By addressing API changes, they ensure compliance with best practices while streamlining the deployment process.
-Whether you are deploying a new AVD environment or managing an existing one, these templates provide a reliable and efficient solution.
+By retrieving the token as part of the deployment you can simplify your deployment process and in some cases reduce the number of steps needed.